Benjamin F. Allen

-Benjamin F. Allen (February 15, 1817 – between 1870 and 1880), also referred to as B. F. Allen, was an American lawyer and politician in the state of Florida.
+Benjamin Frederick Allen (February 15, 1815 – November 5, 1876) was an American lawyer and politician in the state of Florida.
 Allen served as the 5th Secretary of State of Florida.

 Early career

-Allen was born in Tennessee on February 15, 1817.
+Allen was born in Tennessee on February 15, 1815.
 His brother, Richard C. Allen, moved to St. Joseph, Florida by 1825, and became a prominent local politician, serving in the 1838 Florida Constitutional Convention and as a federal district judge in nearby Apalachicola, Florida.

 Allen attended the University of Virginia from 1839 to 1840, and moved to Tallahassee, Florida after graduation to take care of his brother, who died shortly after.

 Allen took occupation as a local lawyer, and was elected to represent Leon County in the Florida House of Representatives for one term, serving from 1850 to 1851.
 In 1855, Allen was appointed as the printer for the Florida Senate.
 Allen later served as the editor for the influential Whig Party newspaper the Florida Sentinel, serving in this position from 1856 to 1858.

 Allen ran as the Opposition Party candidate in the 1860 United States House of Representatives election for Florida's at-large congressional district, losing to clerk of the Florida House of Representatives Robert Benjamin Hilton, receiving only 40% of the vote compared to Hilton's 60%.